 And the prize original reference!
-Martin Clare's 'Defence of Masonry' 1730?, Pocket Comp.
+Martin Clare's 'Defence of Masonry' 1730 ?, Pocket Comp.
 1738, and Anderson, Constitutions, 1738 (with variants of some interest):-

-"... so great was their Regard for Silence and Secrecy that they had a Deity called HARPOCRATES, whom they respected with peculiar Honour and Veneration.
-A learned Author has given us a description of this Idol, thus: HARPOCRATES The God of Silence was formed with his right hand placed near his Heart, covered with a Skin before, full of Eyes and Ears: to signify . . . etc."
+a Deity called HARPOCRATES, whom they respected with peculiar Honour and Veneration.
+A learned Author has given us a description of this Idol, thus: HARPOCRATES The God of Silence was formed with his right hand placed near his Heart, covered with a Skin before, full of Eyes and Ears: to signify . . . etc.''

-And a reference to this 'Learned Author,' given fully in the P.C. (not in Anderson) sends us to Vincenzo Cartari's "Imagines Deorum qui ab antiquis colebantur"... probably the Latin edition, Lyon, 1581, apud Steph.
+And a reference to this 'Learned Author,' given fully in the P.C. (not in Anderson) sends us to Vincenzo Cartari's 'Imagines Deorum qui ab antiquis colebantur''... probably the Latin edition, Lyon, 1581, apud Steph.
 Michaelem, with woodcuts, or the French edition, same date and publisher.
 The other editions seem to be in Italian only.

 I note a few more instances.
 There was and is a Lodge 'Horus' at Breslau.
-There is another 'Harpocrates-Medal'... that of 1747, of the 'Provincial Grand Lodge of Minorca': and there is said to be a figure of Harpocrates on the Edinburgh Exchange Foundation Medal of 1753, No. 95 in Shackles' Medals, a most curious figure in long robe, with a giant compass.
+There is another 'Harpocrates-Medal' . . . that of 1747, of the 'Provincial Grand Lodge of Minorca': and there is said to be a figure of Harpocrates on the Edinburgh Exchange Foundation Medal of 1753, No. 95 in Shackles' Medals, a most curious figure in long robe, with a giant compass.